anitasehn/wearable_health/README.md

 # wearable_health

 Hey!
-This is for our project as members of the SummerCode Camp in Poatek!
-Our aim is to predict heart diseases using info taken from wearables such as smartwatches.
+This is our project as members of the SummerCode Camp at Poatek!
+Our aim is to predict heart diseases using only info taken from wearables such as smartwatches.